Pehlevan-Group/sequential-correlations-in-context-regression/README.md

 source corr-lin-icl-env/bin/activate
 ```

-Use `--extra cuda13` instead of `--extra cuda12` if your machine has a new enough NVIDIA driver for CUDA 13.
-As of May 2026, the JAX docs list Linux driver >=525 for CUDA 12 and >=580 for CUDA 13.
-If you are on a cluster where CUDA and cuDNN are provided by modules rather than Python wheels, use `--extra local-cuda12` or `--extra local-cuda13` instead.
-See the [JAX installation guide](https://docs.jax.dev/en/latest/installation.html#nvidia-gpu) for the current CUDA/driver compatibility details.
+You can use `--extra cuda13` instead of `--extra cuda12` if your machine has a new enough NVIDIA driver for CUDA 13.
 For CPU-only local development, omit the CUDA extra:

 ```bash
 UV_PROJECT_ENVIRONMENT=corr-lin-icl-env uv sync